Skip to content

 Featured Image

-In HubSpot, duplicates aren’t always duplicates.
+In HubSpot, records that look like duplicates are not always true duplicates.

-• Same domain
+• same website domain

-• Same LinkedIn company page
+• same LinkedIn company page

 That’s where Koalify comes in.